 Scenario 2: VMware and VirtualBox Running on Different Hosts

-If DHCP available on physical LAN, your VM will get IP automatically, otherwise provide the manual IP.
+If DHCP is available on physical LAN, your VM will get IP automatically, otherwise provide the manual IP.

-Go to network settings and change to ‘Bridged’ type.
+Go to network settings and change to the ‘Bridged’ type.
 This allows the particular VM to communicate to the physical network where the host computer is connected.